hanabi/hanabi.github.io/README.md

 ### Bluffs

 * When you see a playable card in someone's *Finesse Position* slot, you will often want to get the efficiency of a *Finesse*.
-However, often times, the proper "connecting" card is not on the board.
+However, often times, the proper "connecting" card is not on the table.
 * One alternate strategy is to lie to the next player and clue a completely unrelated card to indicate a *Finesse*.
 This manipulates them into blind-playing and is called a *Bluff*.
 * Next, the player who received the *Finesse* clue knows that since the other person "randomly" blind-played their *Finesse Position* card, it was a *Bluff* and not a real *Finesse*.
 This means that they can't actually play the clued card.
 However, they should know exactly what card it is (or have a specific narrow set of possibilities), so the sequence still gets a lot of efficiency.
 * For example, on the first turn of a 3-player game:
-  * Alice clues Cathy red, which highlights her red 2.
+  * Alice clues Cathy red, which touches her red 2.
   * Next, it is Bob's turn.
 Bob sees that, with this red clue, Cathy has just been signaled that she has the red 1.
   * This must be a *Finesse*, so Bob knows that he must have the red 1, and he must blind-play it right now or else Cathy will go on to misplay the red 2 as the red 1.
   * Bob blind-plays his slot 1 card.
 However, it is not the red 1, it was the green 1!
 Now Bob knows that he has been *Bluffed* by Alice.